Opt outs FAQs

 Can I opt out a pending patent application as well as a granted European patent?

-Published pending European applications can be opted out of the jurisdiction UPC in addition to granted European patents.
+Published pending European applications can be opted out of the jurisdiction of the UPC in addition to granted European patents.
 The opt out will remain effective for the lifetime of the European patent, including after grant and national validation.

 If I opt out a pending European patent application, can I later obtain a UP?